Jackie Marone: Storylines

-Massimo embarked on a revenge plan against Deacon eventually driving Deacon back into alcoholism and rehab.
-Massimo divorced Jackie giving her a huge settlement including Jackie M Designs but after Brooke married Nick and Jackie continued to support the marriage, Massimo used his connections with the FBI in Washington D.C. to have Jackie arrested on false charges of tax evasion, money laundering, and tax fraud.
-Nick later convinced Massimo to release her but also was able to convince the Marone board to replace Massimo as CEO with Nick.
-Massimo soon left town while Jackie became involved again with Eric but he left her to marry Stephanie as their daughter Felicia's dying wish with the understanding that after Felicia died Eric would marry Jackie.
-However, Felicia miraculously survived and Eric chose to stay with Stephanie.
-This didn't mean that she and Stephanie got along.
-The two women have squabbled numerous times, and recently, one of their arguments have landed Jackie in the hospital, in a coma.
-(Jackie had fallen off the balcony in the Forrester house).
-This enraged her son, Nick, and with the help of Donna Logan, he wanted to make Stephanie pay for what she did to his mother.
-However, events have come forward that Jackie lied about how her accident happened; and also some shameful secrets from her past have come to light.
-It was discovered that she slept with several sea captains that worked for Marone Industries who came into Seattle for money when Nick was very young; Nick found that untenable, and as such disowned Jackie due to her having been a prostitute.
+Massimo takes revenge on Deacon and drives him into alcoholism.
+Massimo divorced Jackie and gives her a huge settlement, including Jackie M Designs.
+However, when Jackie supports Nick's marriage to Brooke, Massimo uses his connections with the FBI to have Jackie arrested on false charges of tax evasion, money laundering and tax fraud.
+Nick later convinces Massimo to release her but also was able to convince the Marone board to replace Massimo as CEO with Nick.
+After Massimo leaves, Jackie became involved with Eric again but he leaves her to marry Stephanie as their daughter Felicia Forrester's dying wish, with the understanding that after Felicia died Eric would marry Jackie.
+However, Felicia survives and Eric chooses to stay with Stephanie.
+Stephanie and Jackie have many fights, one of which results in Jackie ending up in a coma when she falls from the stairs.
+This prompts an enraged Nick to try to get revenge on Stephanie.
+However, it is revealed Jackie lied about how her accident happened, that she had sex with several sea captains that worked for Marone Industries who came into Seattle for money when Nick was very young.
+Nick finds that untenable disowns Jackie for having been a prostitute.
 With the help of the psychiatrist Taylor Hayes, Nick has since forgiven Jackie and they once again had a strong relationship.
 In an attempt to "shame" Nick and Jackie into returning the Forrester's company to them, Stephanie announced to all that Jackie was a former prostitute during the debut fashion show of "The New Nick-owned Forrester Creations."
 The plan backfired and Jackie garnered sympathy for having had to stoop so low to make a life for her and her son, particularly from Eric.
 Furious with Stephanie for sinking so low as to reveal such personal and damaging information about Jackie to the world, Eric continued to harbor resentment toward Stephanie and sympathy for Jackie.
-Jacqueline has taken advantage of Eric's vulnerability toward her and continuously (although unsuccessfully) attempts to seduce him away from Stephanie.
-It took Stephanie's sister, Pamela, to deflect one of Jackie's attempts to seduce Eric.
+Jacqueline has taken advantage of Eric's vulnerability toward her and continuously attempts to seduce him away from Stephanie.